phecon-hgp/hello-world/README.md

 Suddenly, a man burst into the tavern, gasping, and shouted:
 "The king is dead!"

 Silence befell the place.
-Slowly, all eyes turned to you and hands approached and unsheathed more blades than the owner allowed inside the estabilishment.
+Slowly, all eyes turned to you and hands unsheathed more blades than the owner allowed inside the estabilishment.
 You only had time for one thought:

 "Oh, shit..."